-On July 9, 2018, Fumitake Nishi, the brother-in-law of the Company's Director Robert Rucker and a former Company employee, informed the Company he had reacquired a majority of the equity of one of its key vendors, Nanyang Helin Stone Co.
+On July 9, 2018, Fumitake Nishi, the brother-in-law of the Company's director Robert Rucker and a former Company employee, informed the Company he had reacquired a majority of the equity of one of its key vendors, Nanyang Helin Stone Co.
 Ltd ("Nanyang").
 Nanyang supplies the Company with natural stone products including hand-crafted mosaics, listellos and other accessories.
 During the twelve months ended December 31, 2018, the Company purchased \$12.0 million of products from Nanyang.
-During the three months ended March 31, 2019, the Company purchased \$1.2 million of products from Nanyang.
+During the three and six months ended June 30, 2019, the Company purchased \$0.9 million and \$2.1 million of products from Nanyang, respectively.
 Mr. Nishi's employment with the Company was terminated on January 1, 2014 as a result of several violations of the Company's code of business conduct and ethics policy.
 Certain of those violations involved his undisclosed ownership of Nanyang at that time.

 Management and the Audit Committee have evaluated the relationship and determined that it would be in the Company's best interests to continue purchasing products from Nanyang.
 The Company believes Nanyang provides an important combination of quality, product availability and pricing, and relying solely on other vendors to supply similar product to the Company would not be in the Company's best interests.
-The Company and the Committee has and will continue to review future purchases from Nanyang and compare the pricing for products purchased from Nanyang to the pricing of same or similar products purchased from unrelated vendors.
+The Company and the Audit Committee have and will continue to review future purchases from Nanyang and compare the pricing for products purchased from Nanyang to the pricing of same or similar products purchased from unrelated vendors.

-Note 13: Subsequent Events
+Note 13: Share Repurchase